 1. Open File Explorer.

 3. On the dialogue box that appears, select your filesystem (we recommend FAT32) and name your volume.
-Finally, untick the option for “Quick Format”, then click “Start.”
-Format SD Card dialogue box with outlines highlighting the file system dropdown menu and the start button
+Finally, untick the option for “Quick Format”, then click “Start”.select format options sd card

 FAQ